Kanazawa Station

 Kaikaro is a popular working teahouse in the Higashi Chaya-gai district

-Kaikaro is the largest chaya in Kanazawa and is listed as one of the city’s historical buildings as it is over 195 years old.
+Kaikaro is the largest chaya in Kanazawa and is listed as one of the city’s historical buildings, with over 200 years of history.
 Outside you can see typical chaya style lattice-work on the windows that lets in the light, but keeps outside eyes from looking in.
 Inside there are many gorgeous details beginning with a red lacquered stairway “wide enough for a guest and a geisha to walk hand in hand”.
-In the upper rooms there beautiful hanging scrolls on display and dramatic ink paintings on sliding doors.
+In the upper rooms there are beautiful hanging scrolls on display and dramatic ink paintings on sliding doors.
 Some tatami matted rooms have unusual red checkerboard patterns, and most luxurious of all is the Golden Tea Room.

 Lustrous red walls and elegant furnishings on the upper floor